-Consider this: birds and animals are a lot more alert or paranoid in the woods where their field of vision is limited.
+Here is the art and the science of open field stalking.
+Consider this: birds and animals are super alert, almost paranoid, in the woods where their field of vision is limited.
 The slightest movement or noise could be a predator approaching and would make them take flight.
 But in open fields they tend to be more relaxed and comfortable as they have a 360-degree view of their surroundings.
-For example, geese tend to feed in the middle of large fields away from edges where there are predators and hunters.
+For example, geese and turkeys tend to feed in the middle of large fields away from edges where there are predators and hunters.
 Hunters can use this animal psychology to their advantage.
 If you learn the art of stalking in open fields you can be a very successful hunter.
 Stalking is an acquired skill.
 It takes practice, experience and patience.
 The key factors are blending in to hide your profile and cat-like movements–stealth, quietness, slow movement in straight lines, and in the case of approaching animals, also masking your smell.
 Moving in straight lines and minimizing vertical and lateral movements are essential because birds and animals that have their eyes located on the side of their head have monocular vision and poor depth perception but are very sensitive to lateral and vertical moves.
 Just watch how big cats in Africa stalk their prey or watch a house cat zeroing in on a mouse, rabbit or even a moving toy.
 Nature has a lot to teach us, indeed.

 Video: Open Field Stalking